Ordered before 4:00 PM = delivered the next business day

 2. Adrenal Disruption : Excessive caffeine consumption can overload and exhaust the adrenal glands.

-3. Sleep Disruption : Coffee can reduce sleep quality and disrupt sleep cycles.
+3. Sleep disruption : Coffee can reduce sleep quality and disrupt sleep cycles.

 4. Estrogen Balance : Caffeine can affect estrogen balance in women, which can cause menstrual problems.